Westphalian Dachsbracke

 The right food

-Due to the short coat, the Westphalian Dachsbracke is very easy to care for.
-But especially for the bond between you and your dog, it is beneficial if you brush him every day, for example.
-In this way you support your dog with the depilation and at the same time you create trust between you.
-As far as diseases are concerned, with this dog you get a very low-maintenance four-legged friend into your house.
-There are no known breed-related diseases.
+Due to its short coat, the Westphalian Dachsbracke is very easy to groom.
+But it is especially good for the bond between you and your dog if you brush it every day.
+This will help your dog to shed its hair and at the same time build trust between you.

 Suitable accessories